Bettina von Arnim: Legacy

 The German-American settlement of Bettina in the state of Texas was founded in 1847, and named by its progressive, idealistic founders after Bettina von Arnim.
 Located near the juncture of Elm Creek and the Llano River, it lasted only a year.
 No trace of the Bettina community survives, though two of its three founders subsequently became prominent: Gustav Schleicher, later a U.S. congressman and namesake of Schleicher County, and Dr. Ferdinand Ludwig Herff, who in 1854 became the first surgeon to use anesthesia in Texas.
 The community's third founder was Hermann Spiess.

 Part of von Arnim's design for a colossal statue of Goethe, executed in marble by the sculptor Carl Johann Steinhäuser (1813–1878), was displayed in the museum at Weimar in 1911.

 The chamber opera Bettina by Friedrich Schenker, which was premiered in Berlin in 1987, deals with her friendship to Karoline von Günderrode.

+Her relationship with Goethe featured in Milan Kundera's 1990 novel Immortality.

 From 1991 until 31 December 2001, her portrait was on the German 5-Deutsche Mark bill.

+Her friendship with Robert Schumann featured in Andrew Crumey's 2004 novel Mobius Dick.
+She is also mentioned in Crumey's 2023 novel Beethoven's Assassins.

 In 2006, the German government turned Künstlerhaus Schloss Wiepersdorf, the estate of the von Arnims, into a literary institute.
 The institute contains a museum devoted to the von Arnims' literary legacy.